zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/temporary-table-use-table-lock.md

 ---
 Name: TemporaryTableUseTableLock
-LastMod: 2023-03-01
+LastMod: 2025-06-24
 ---

 # TemporaryTableUseTableLock

 ## Description

-Gets or sets if the temporary table must be locked when inserting records into it.
+Gets or sets whether the temporary table must be locked when inserting records into it.

 ```csharp